kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

  4
 ```

-In the analogy, passing an argument to a function is like taking a book from the shelf and giving its location address to the function.
+In the analogy, passing an argument to a function is like reference's a book's location and handing that address over to the function.
-The function can read the content of the book and make changes to it, but it cannot change the location address that was given to it.
+The function can read the content of the book using this location address and make changes to it, but it cannot change the location address itself that was given to it.
 If the book is mutable, any changes made by the function will also be visible to anyone else holding the same address.

 The function `add_one` is like someone taking a book from the shelf, incrementing every number in it by one, and putting it back in the same location.